Windows Netstat Command Tutorial with Examples To List Network Ports and Connections

 Display Connection or Ports Process Name

-Like previous example we can list established connection or listening port process name with
+Like the previous example, we can list established connection or listening port process name with

 -b option.
 But this option requires Administrator privileges.

-chrome.exe. established a connection with remote host over
+chrome.exe. established a connection with a remote host over

 Display Fully Qualified Domain Name